Article Two

 This is why we've built guardrails into every AI product.

 When we put guardrails around our AI, we ensure that there is always human supervision before any action is taken, before any decision is taken.
-This ensures that even if the AI makes a mistake, which AI can do, it's in relatively new technology, that it doesn't impact the trust that a church is building up with its congregants.
+This helps ensure that even if the AI makes a mistake, as can happen with relatively new technology, it does not undermine the trust a church has built with its congregants.

 If AI recommends sending a communication to a congregant, AI can help to identify that the communication is needed.
 AI can help to even draft a communication.
 But at the end of the day, it's going to be up to the church leader or the pastor or the volunteer to be able to review the communication and then to be able to send it.